 The model design units shall be placed in a design library other than Work.
-This will normally be a separate design library for each model, though families of devices, such as 74-series logic or a collection of different memories, are preferably grouped together in one design library.
+This will normally be a separate design library for each model, though families of devices, such as 54-series logic or a collection of different memories, are preferably grouped together in one design library.

 This design library shall be named after the device, respectively the family, with the suffix Lib appended.
 The top-level entity to be used for simulation shall have the same name as the device.
 Example: a device XYZ should be placed in the library XYZ_Lib, and should be used as XYZ_Lib.XYZ.
-The situation when the same name is used in different developments should be avoided, by not using generic names (larger risk for duplication), and where possible investigate already known names.
+It is recommended to consult ESA regarding the name choice, to avoid the same name being used in different developments.

-This design library shall contain all design units used by the model itself (including packages), except for the packages in design library Std, the packages in the IEEE design library, and common packages used by many different models.
-Major criteria to decide whether or not a package is to be regarded as common are standardisation by an international organisation such as the IEEE and international acceptance as a defacto standard.
+This design library shall contain all design units used by the model itself (including packages), except for the packages in design library Std, the packages in the IEEE design library (at the time of writing only Std_Logic_1164), and common packages used by many different models.
+Whether a particular package is to be considered as common is subject to ESA approval before commencing the development.

-The testbench(es) used for the verification of the device shall be placed in a design library different from the device design library, such as XYZ_TB_Lib or Work.
-This design library should contain all hierarchical sub-components and packages used, except the model to be tested (already being in a separate library) and standard and common packages as defined above.
+The testbench(es) used for the development and verification of the device shall be placed in a design library different from the device design library, such as XYZ_TB_Lib or Work.
+This design library should contain all hierarchical sub-components and packages used, except the model to be tested (already being in a separate library) and standard and common packages in the same way as above.

 The IEEE design library shall not contain any other packages than those approved by the IEEE.
 Neither shall these packages be modified or extended.
+At the time of writing only the IEEE.Std_Logic_1164 package has been approved.
 Some CAD companies may place own defined packages in the IEEE design library.
 In case such a package is used, it shall be moved to the design library where it is used.